grzegorzorlowski/word-repeater/.ai/flashcards-endpoint-implementation-plan.md

 # API Endpoint Implementation Plan: Generate AI Flashcards

 ## 1. Endpoint Overview
 This endpoint is responsible for processing a user's input text (up to 5000 characters) and returning a list of AI-generated flashcard suggestions.
-The endpoint will validate the input, trigger the flashcard generation logic, and respond with either a success payload containing suggested flashcards or an appropriate error message.
+The endpoint will validate the input, trigger the flashcard generation logic, persist the generated flashcards to the database, and respond with either a success payload containing the flashcards or an appropriate error message.

 ## 2. Request Details
 - **HTTP Method**: POST